I LOVE this EASY DIY for how to whiten grout. You can make your grout LOOK NEW again and seal it from stains with this grout whitener!

 - Clean Dry Rags, Old Toothbrushes or similar, Disposable cups

-See How I Make Grout White Again
+How To Make Grout White Again

 Start with a clean floor.
 My normal weekly routine is to Steam Mop after sweeping the floor with a broom.
 Steam Mops are a good way to sanitize a floor without harsh chemicals.

 Since I do not have Cement Tile, I used the Non-Cement Grout Haze remover.
-I poured some in an old container to make it easy to dip my brush in.
+I poured some of it in an old container to make it easy to dip my brush in.
 Do not pour it in a container you will eat out of again.

 Grout Haze Remover is a strong chemical.
 You have to wear Nitrile gloves when applying it.
 Nitrile gloves can usually be found in the paint section of your hardware store.
 Or, you can find Nitrile gloves on Amazon.

 Wipe away the grout haze remover with clean dry rags, as you work.
-You can see how I apply and wipe off the grout haze remover in the how to whiten grout video above.
+You can see how I apply and wipe off the grout haze remover in the how to whiten grout video below.

-After giving the grout haze remover time to dry, you can start applying grout renew.
+After giving the grout haze remover time to dry, you can start applying Grout Renew.
 I like to use an old toothbrush to apply Grout Renew.

 I think it’s easier to pour some grout renew into a plastic cup or small container so that I can dip the brush in.

-Lightly scrub the Polyblend grout renew into the grout lines with the brush.
+Then I lightly scrub the Polyblend grout renew into the grout lines with the brush.
 This will help push the grout renew into the pours of the grout.
 That will help seal out future stains a bit longer too.